JacobSanford/docker-mariadb-snapshot/docs/kubernetes.md

 ## Overview

 The recommended approach is to use Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/){target="_blank"} resources to schedule backups at different frequencies.
-Each CronJob runs the backup container with a specific frequency argument (`hourly`, `daily`, `weekly`, `monthly`).
+Each CronJob runs a snapshot container with a specific frequency argument (`hourly`, `daily`, `weekly`, `monthly`).

 !!! warning "Your Responsibility"
     Please review the [Important Considerations](important-considerations.md) document.
 This package has not been reviewed for all possible use cases and environments.
 It should be considered an example, rather than a production-ready tool.
 Please ensure that you audit this package and how you deploy it against your specific environment and requirements.